linux-system-roles/network/contributing.md

   snippets that are used in multiple tests to avoid having the same code repeated multiple times.

-The rest of files in the root folder mostly serve as configuration files for diferent testing tools and bots that help with the manteinance of the project.
+The rest of files in the root folder mostly serve as configuration files for different testing tools and bots that help with the maintenance of the project.

 The code files will always have the imports on the first place, followed by constants and in the last place, classes and methods.
 The style of python coding for this project